IBM/aspera-cli/README.erb.md

 In this example, a faspex storage named "testlaurent" exists in Faspex, and is located under the docroot in "/myfiles" (this must be the same as configured in Faspex).
 The node configuration name is "my_faspex_node" here.

+## IBM Aspera Shares

+Aspera Shares supports the "node API" for the file transfer part.
+(Shares 1 and 2)

 ## Aspera Transfer Service